Proposed second Scottish independence referendum: Trade

 If Scotland becomes independent and joins the EU, the England-Scotland border would become an EU-UK border and would operate under the same trading rules as the current EU-UK borders.
 SNP MP Ian Blackford stated in 2020 that the EU-UK border created by the Brexit deal would "impose mountains of red tape, added costs and barriers to trade for Scottish businesses."
 Anti-Brexit arguments that raise concerns about "border frictions" between the UK and EU translate over to the England-Scotland context.
 As a member of the EU, Scotland would not be part of the UK customs territory or part of any of its present trade deals made as part of the UK.
 The border checks may be significant.
 Wherever the UK is treated by the EU as a third country, there would need to be checks to ensure tariffs and VAT are paid, among other checks.
 The pro-union organisation Scotland in Union has suggested that an independent Scotland within the EU would face trade barriers with the post-Brexit UK and face additional costs for re-entry to the EU.

+A 2021 study by the London School of Economics entitled Disunited Kingdom?
+Brexit, Trade and Scottish Independence, concluded that independence would "hit the Scottish economy 2 to 3 times harder than Brexit": a border between Scotland and England could increase trade costs between Scotland and the rest of the UK by between 15% and 30%.
+The study also found that changes in trade costs due to independence would be two to three times more costly for the Scottish economy than the impact of Brexit, and that together, the combination of Brexit and independence (without rejoining the EU) would reduce long-run Scottish income per capita by around 6.5% in the optimistic scenario and 8.7% in the pessimistic scenario.
+The study concluded that the trade-related costs of independence are similar regardless of whether Scotland rejoins the EU, since the benefits of lowering trade barriers with the EU by rejoining are roughly offset by the costs of putting the EU’s external border between Scotland and the rest of the UK.

-Sturgeon has stated that independence would create "all sorts of issues" and "practical difficulties" for trade and that a physical border with England would be created.
+Nicola Sturgeon stated that independence would create "all sorts of issues" and "practical difficulties" for trade and that a physical border with England would be created.
 On 23 April 2021, she said no one in the SNP wanted to see a border between Scotland and England.
-A candidate running for the SNP during the 2021 elections in Galloway & West Dumfries stated that the new trade border could create jobs.
+Emma Harper, a candidate running for the SNP during the 2021 elections in Galloway & West Dumfries, said that the SNP wanted "the softest of borders" after independence, but also suggested that "jobs can be created if a border is created."